 The Royal Dutch Shell articles of association provide that in any statutory notice under section 212, Royal Dutch Shell will ask for details of those who have an interest and the extent of their interest in a particular holding.
 The Royal Dutch Shell articles of association also provide that when a person receives a statutory notice, he has 14 days to comply with it.
 If he does not do so or if he makes a statement in response to the notice which is false or inadequate in some important way, Royal Dutch Shell may restrict the rights relating to the identified shares, following notice.
 The restriction notice will state that the identified shares no longer give the shareholder any right to attend or vote either personally or by proxy at a shareholders' meeting or to exercise any right in relation to the shareholders' meetings.
 Where the identified shares make up 0.25% or more (in amount or in number) of the existing shares of a class at the date of delivery of the restriction notice, the restriction notice can also contain the following further restrictions: (i) the directors can withhold any dividend or part of a dividend or other money otherwise payable in respect of the identified shares without any liability to pay interest when such money is finally paid to the shareholder; and (ii) the directors can refuse to register a transfer of any of the identified shares which are certificated shares unless the directors are satisfied that they have been sold outright to an independent third party.
-Once a restriction notice within seven days of being satisfied that all information requested in the statutory notice has been given.
-Also, where any of the identified shares are sold and the directors are satisfied that they were sold outright to an independent third party of receipt of the notification of the sale.
+Once a restriction notice has been given, the directors are free to cancel it or exclude any shares from it at any time they think fit.
+In addition, they must cancel the restriction notice within seven days of being satisfied that all information requested in the statutory notice has been given.
+Also, where any of the identified shares are sold and the directors are satisfied that they were sold outright to an independent third party, they must cancel the restriction notice within seven days of receipt of the notification of the sale.
 The Royal Dutch Shell articles of association do not restrict in any way the provision of section 212 of the Companies Act.